The Equality Act 2010

 The Equality Act came into force from October 2010 providing a modern, single legal framework with clear, streamlined law to more effectively tackle disadvantage and discrimination.
 The Equality Act replaced the Disability Discrimination Act (1995) ,or DDA, and is a vital piece of legislation to bear in mind for buildings.

-The Equality Act applies to all service providers and those providing goods and facilities in Great Britain.
+The Equality Act applies to all service providers and those providing goods and facilities.
 This includes, for example, those providing information, advice and day care or running leisure centre facilities.
 It applies to all services, whether or not a charge is made for them.
 It also applies to private clubs and other associations with 25 or more members which have rules about membership and select their members.
 Under this legislation, service providers must make adjustments where disabled people experience a 'substantial disadvantage'.

 What does this mean for service providers?